JuliaIO/HDF5.jl/README.md

 c = read(file, "A")
 close(file)
 ```
+This allows you to add variables as they are generated to an open JLD file.

 Julia's high-level wrapper, providing a dictionary-like interface, may
-be of interest.
+also be of interest.
 This is demonstrated with the "plain" (unformatted)
 HDF5 interface:

 ```julia